blitz-js/drafts/session-pseudo-code.md

 ## Notes:
 These are points that are not obvious from the below implementation:
 - The client can change the frontendData on the frontend and there will be no way to detecting that change.
 This has no security downsides since the backend is anyway not supposed to "blindly" trust data sent from the frontend.
+- The expiry of the session is updated on use.
+This does not happen for each request since it would mean that we would have to update the set-cookie + the public data token on the frontend for each request which is inefficient (we will have to do a localstorage write for each request).
+Instead, it happens for all non-GET api requests that happen anytime after 1/4th the session expiry time has passed already.

 ## Backend pseudo code: